SolutiaConsulting/cdf-media/README.md

 # Installation
 CDF-NG-MEDIA requires a JW Player key in order for JW Player to work correctly.
-You will need to create an account and establis a JW Player key.
+You will need to create an account and establish a JW Player key.
 You will provide the JW Player Key during configuration.
-See [JW Player][jwplayer-url].
+See [JW Player][jwplayer-url] for creating an account.

 ## Installing CDF-NG-MEDIA in your Angular application:
 ```sh